MusicDataset/md_homepage/content/musics/s/SonatainDMajorK.576II-Adagio(1)-Wolfgang Amadeus Mozart.md

 ---
-title: Wolfgang Amadeus Mozart - Sonata in D Major K. 576 II - Adagio (1)
+title: Sonata in D Major K. 576 II - Adagio (1)
 description: This is the description for Sonata in D Major K. 576 II - Adagio by Wolfgang Amadeus Mozart
 composers: [Wolfgang Amadeus Mozart]
 periods: [Classical]